drbean/edit/tsailin/2019APBR_english_proofing.md

 and the role of the new business models of OEM, ODM, and OBM in contract manufacturing by latecomers.

-In Taiwanese manufacturing sectors, by the growth of contract manufacturing in emerging Asia, the regular competition leads to a business model transition in OEM, ODM, and OBM are emerging from the 1990s (Hobday 1998).
-Many Taiwanese contract manufacturers pursue the upgrading of business models to provide more added values to the contractors by developing new business activities through the engagement of innovation practices in production works as well as ongoing organizational innovation to coordinate the run of new business.
-Many success stories in the last 30 years on Taiwanese contract manufacturers, such as Acer, Quanta Computer, Giant, Johnson, and HTC (Hobday 1998; Chu 2009; Yan 2012), prove Taiwanese case as the good referred model for the business model transition of contract manufacturers.
+In the Taiwanese manufacturing sector, the growth of contract manufacturers in Asia and their regular competition has led to a OEM-ODM-OBM business model transition pathway that first emerged in the 1990s (Hobday 1998).
+Many Taiwanese contract manufacturers pursue this upgrading of their business models to provide more added value to contractors, developing new business activities through the engagement of innovation practices in production work and organizational innovation in business management.
+Many success stories in the last 30 years of Taiwanese contract manufacturing history, including those by Acer, Quanta Computer, Giant, Johnson, and HTC (Hobday 1998; Chu 2009; Yan 2012), prove the Taiwanese case to be a good model for reference in the study of business model transitions by contract manufacturers.

 Through the examination of the business model transition of Taiwanese